 - Slide the rip fence to the miter gage groove, which is parallel to blade.
-Do not lock the rip fence. - Place a framing square against the blade, with the long end under the rip fence at the front.
-See Figure 32.
-Note the distance. - Move the square to the back and measure the length from the other end of the fence.
-See Figure 33. - If the distances are different, loosen the four screws around the rip fence handle with a 6 mm hex key.
+Do not lock the rip fence. - Place a framing square against the rip fence, with the long end towards the front of the blade.
+See Figure 34.
+Measure the distance from the rip fence to the edge of the blade. - Move the square to the back of the blade and measure the distance from the other end of the rip fence to the blade.
+See Figure 35. - If the distances are different, loosen the four screws around the rip fence handle with a 6 mm hex key.
 Alternate the order (remove the screw opposite, not next to the first one).
-See Figure 34. - Hold the fence handle against the front rail and align the rip fence with the blade. - Retighten the screws in alternating order and check the alignment. - Repeat until the rip fence is aligned.
+See Figure 36. - Hold the fence handle against the front rail and align the rip fence with the blade. - Retighten the screws in alternating order and check the alignment. - Repeat until the rip fence is aligned. - Lock the rip fence handle in desired position by rotating the handle down.

-- Note: To insure proper self alignment when positioning rip fence, push sides of scale indicator housing against front rail before locking rip fence handle. - Attach the fine adjustment knob bracket to the bottom of the rip fence head using the two screws provided.
+Note: To insure proper self alignment when positioning rip fence, push sides of scale indicator housing against front rail before locking rip fence handle.

+- Attach the fine adjustment knob bracket to the bottom of the rip fence head using the two screws provided.
 The bracket will attach on either side of the rip fence handle. - Push in on the knob and turn to move rip fence to desired location.